 Sometimes the itchiness is caused by residual shampoo or conditioner product not being rinsed away from the bonds of the hair extensions.

 The leftover product dries and remains in the hair causing itchiness as a result.
 Residue such as oil can cause build-up.

-Ensure that you use a conditioner that’s suitable for extensions and that hair is rinsed off properly and that all of the residues has been fully washed away.
+Ensure that you use a conditioner that’s suitable for extensions and that hair is rinsed off properly.
+It’s important that all residues has been fully washed away.

 3. Hair Extensions That Are Fitted Too Tightly

 Your scalp will initially take a few days to adjust to the new weight of your hair extensions.
 If you have short hair, extensions may feel like they’re pulling on your roots.
 This may cause mild discomfort or pain.